DyonR/docker-qbittorrentvpn/README.md

 * Base: Debian 10-slim
 * [qBittorrent](https://github.com/qbittorrent/qBittorrent) compiled from source
 * [libtorrent](https://github.com/arvidn/libtorrent) compiled from source
+* Compiled with the latest version of [Boost](https://www.boost.org/)
+* Compiled with the latest versions of [CMake](https://cmake.org/)
 * Selectively enable or disable WireGuard or OpenVPN support
 * IP tables killswitch to prevent IP leaking when VPN connection fails
-* Specify name servers to add to container
-* Configure UID and GID for config files and /downloads for qBittorrent
+* Configurable UID and GID for config files and /downloads for qBittorrent
 * Created with [Unraid](https://unraid.net/) in mind
-* BitTorrent port 8999 by default
+* BitTorrent port 8999 exposed by default

 # Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it